Or you can always download the free trial!

 These features are great in case you are administering multiple users on the machine, a good example is kids.
 If you are the only user of the machine than the AppStore version is fine.

 We will continue to support both the App Store and the GateKeeper version for the forseable future.
 If you want the App Store version you will have to repurchase using your Apple ID.

 Time Machine uses hard links to speed up and limit the amount of data on backups.
-We measure Time Machine volumes by properly handling hard links and thus will display the real disk space used.
+We will not measure or modify Time machine volumes currently but plan to support them in the near future.